 Category bonuses on your Chase card

 The sign-up bonuses for any of the Chase credit cards are stellar, BUT you can earn additional points for every purchase made.
 The base rate for most of the Chase credit cards is 1% on all purchases (1.5% for the Freedom Unlimited).
-But the Sapphire Preferred offers 2 points per $1 on travel and restaurant purchases and it’s premier cousin, the Sapphire Reserve, earns 3 points per $1 spent on travel and dining.
+But the Chase Sapphire Preferred® Card offers 2 points per $1 on travel and restaurant purchases and it’s premier cousin, the Chase Sapphire Reserve, earns 3 points per $1 spent on dining.

 The highest purchase redemption rate is with the Chase Freedom that earns 5% on specific categories that change every quarter up to $1,500 in purchases per quarter.
 All purchases made within the 5% bonus category after reaching the $1,500 purchase limit to receive the 5 point bonus will earn 1 point per dollar for the remainder of the quarter.